-The following table sets forth the consolidated capitalization and medium-to-long term indebtedness of the Group as of September 30, 2016, December 31, 2015 and December 31, 2014.
+The following table sets forth the consolidated capitalization and medium to long term indebtedness (i.e., of which the unexpired term to maturity is more than one year) of the Group as of September 30, 2017 and December 31, 2016, using the Group's accounting methods.

-There has been no material change in the capitalization of the Group since September 30, 2016.
+Except as set forth in this section, there has been no material change in the capitalization of the Group since September 30, 2017.